Sturmian word

-In mathematics, a Sturmian word (Sturmian sequence or billiard sequence), named after Jacques Charles François Sturm, is a certain kind of infinitely long sequence of characters.
+In mathematics, more specifically in combinatorics on words, a Sturmian word (Sturmian sequence or billiard sequence), named after Jacques Charles François Sturm, is a certain kind of infinitely long sequence of characters.
 Such a sequence can be generated by considering a game of English billiards on a square table.
 The struck ball will successively hit the vertical and horizontal edges labelled 0 and 1 generating a sequence of letters.
 This sequence is a Sturmian word.

 Definition

 Sturmian sequences can be defined strictly in terms of their combinatoric properties or geometrically as cutting sequences for lines of irrational slope or codings for irrational rotations.
 They are traditionally taken to be infinite sequences on the alphabet of the two symbols 0 and 1.